GOP-sought primary voter restrictions become law in Wyoming - NewsBreak

 At least some Democrats in this GOP-dominated state haven’t been shy about changing party affiliation just to vote in Republican primaries, including the blockbuster U.S. House race featuring Rep. Liz Cheney’s loss to Cheyenne attorney Harriet Hageman last summer.

-Amid GOP grumbling about “crossover voting,” switching parties ahead of primaries is about to get a lot more difficult.
-Republican Gov. Mark Gordon said Thursday he would allow a bill curtailing the practice to take effect Friday without his signature.
+Amid GOP grumbling about “crossover voting,” switching parties ahead of primaries in Wyoming will now get a lot more difficult.
+Republican Gov. Mark Gordon allowed a bill curtailing the practice to take effect Friday without his signature.

-The bill has flaws that may confuse voters but they aren't serious enough to warrant a veto, Gordon said in a brief statement.
+The bill has flaws that may confuse voters but they aren’t serious enough to warrant a veto, Gordon said in a letter to lawmakers.

+But Republicans’ overwhelming voter registration advantage in Wyoming stands to make the law’s changes “more academic than real,” Gordon wrote.

-Until now, Wyoming voters have been able to register to vote and declare party affiliation at the polls or up to two weeks before primary day.
+Wyoming voters had been able to register to vote and declare party affiliation at the polls or up to two weeks before primary day.
 The new law prohibits changing party affiliation for almost three months before primary day in August.

 “It makes total sense that only Democrats vote in the Democrat primary and only Republicans vote in the Republican primary,” Trump said in a statement endorsing a similar bill last year that failed.